reselbob/mongo-data-seeder/README.md

 ```

+Now you can use `seeder` as a command line utility.

-The following is an example of using `seeder` to randomly generate to a fictitious remote MongoDB database at `mongodb+srv://cooluser:9EI0O0xxxxxxRR11@cluster0.oewnd.mongodb.net/seeder`:
+The following is an example of using `seeder` to randomly generate data to a fictitious remote MongoDB database at `mongodb+srv://cooluser:9EI0O0xxxxxxRR11@cluster0.oewnd.mongodb.net/seeder`:

 ```
 seeder -u mongodb+srv://cooluser:9EI0O0xxxxxxRR11@cluster0.oewnd.mongodb.net/seeder